Payment Rates & Covered Activities

 FMP Reimbursement Estimator

 This tool is for Forest Management Plans only and provides an estimate.
-Actual payments depend on approved costs, formulas, program rules, and applicable cost-share rates (40%, 60%, or 80%).
+Actual payments depend on approved costs and program rules.

 Implementation Plan Payment Categories